ebanner/daily-wiby/README.md

 [wiby.me](https://wiby.me) is a search engine for old school web 1.0 websites.
 They have a "surpise me" button which will take you to a random site.

 I wanted to have a "daily" wiby website.
-That's what this does.
+And that's what this does.

 ### Create lambda function